M.Ed. Northern Arizona University

 His main focus is the development of learning designs for specific chemistry concepts, using the integrated suite of VisChem molecular-level animations and simulations, and informed by research in the cognitive challenges of multimedia learning (the VisChem Learning Approach).

 In 2011 he received the Prime Minister’s Award for Australian University Teacher of the Year, and in 2014 – 2015 was seconded from university duties to conduct national workshops on the use of visualisation in tertiary science teaching in his Australian National Senior Teaching Fellowship (ScienceVis.com.au).

-Catherine Amoateng (M.S. in Chemistry from McMaster Unviersity, Canada) is a doctoral student in the Yezierski Research Group at Miami University.
+Catherine Amoateng (M.S. in Chemistry from McMaster Unviersity, Canada) is a master student in the Yezierski Research Group at Miami University.
 Catherine brings industrial work experience managing the impact of crude oil refining on the environment at Tema Oil Refinery in Ghana.
 She also has taught high school general science and chemistry.

 Heather earned her B.A.S. from Miami University and has over 20 years experience working with grant-funded projects at the university.
 As project coordinator/web designer and manager, Heather builds and maintains recruitment/project web sites, coordinates teacher travel, manages on site teacher accommodations, correspondence, scheduling, program promotion, reporting, tracking funds, purchasing, and issuing checks.

 KatieMarie Magnone (M.S. in Chemistry, M.S. in Materials Science and Engineering from University of California) is a doctoral student in the Yezierski Research Group at Miami University.
 KatieMarie has prior research experience in producing transition metal dichalcogenide semiconductor materials and has teaching experience in Chemistry and Physics.